Runtime for OpenClaw

 How OpenClaw shaped the Spinup runtime

-Because OpenClaw came first, every harness that follows inherits the same runtime primitives.
+Because OpenClaw came first, every harness that follows inherits the same primitives.
 The team did not design abstractions in theory and then apply them.
 They extracted them from making OpenClaw work in production, then generalized.

 FAQ